Quannguyen-0512/Edumaker-STEMkit-/README.md

 **Award:** 3rd Prize, SV.STARTUP national entrepreneurship competition.

 **Role:** Specified the board requirements (ESP32 S3, labeled sensor ports) and had a manufacturer turn that into an actual PCB.
+Milled the board on a desktop CNC with my teacher's help, since I wasn't experienced with that process myself.
 Designed and 3D printed the casing myself.
+Wrote the code and designed both sample projects (the remote control car and the smart home).
 Built and trained the companion chatbot myself.

-I built EduMaker STEMKit to make embedded systems approachable for students who've never soldered a wire or read a schematic before.
-Instead of one fixed circuit, I designed it as a set of snap together blocks (sensor, controller, display, AI unit) so a student can build a remote control car one week and a smart home the next, without needing to already know what they're doing.
+I built EduMaker STEMKit to help students learn programming and robotics through hands-on building instead of just theory.
+Instead of one fixed circuit, I designed it as a set of snap together blocks (sensor, controller, display, AI unit) that combine into different builds.
+I also built two sample projects, a remote control car and a smart home, so students have ready-made projects to learn from.

 ![Full kit overview](docs/images/full-kit-overview.png)